Victoria graduated with honors from Morehead State University, with a degree in Applied Sciences.

-Okay, so we've established that I'm hard on my cleaning implements and to be honest, cleaning supplies don't last long once they get into my hands.
+Okay, so we've established that I'm hard on my cleaning implements.
+To be honest, cleaning supplies don't last long once they get into my hands.
 I use them in ways probably not described on their labeling.
-My brooms, for instance get crammed into slender openings a lot and end up looking like this one.
+My brooms, for instance, get crammed into slender openings a lot and end up looking like this one.
 This may not be a big concern to some folks who sweep their dirt piles directly out the door and into the yard, but when you use a dustpan, it does turn into an issue, because the kinked, sticky-outy bristles tend to push the dirt in your dust pile anywhere but into the dustpan.

 Where Is This Place, "Away"?

-As I was saying, cleaning products today are disposable and so aren't made to be sturdy, to begin with.
+As I was saying, cleaning products today are disposable; they aren't made to be sturdy to begin with.
 The expected solution for dealing with a broom in this condition is to replace it with a new one.
 Most of us have started to realize that the magical place called "away" where our garbage is exiled doesn't exist at all, and we are learning to become more concerned and aware of this.
 One way to stem the tide of disposable plastics, beyond recycling, is by refurbishing.
 We can use our cleaning implements to their fullest potential and make them last longer, then replace them when they can no longer be refurbished.